Eikinel/Ookami-to-Koushinryou-to-Kane/UPDATES.md

 ## Push 12/16/2015

 ### at 1:38 AM
 * Changed value of taxes.
-Precious items like "pyrite" or "fourrure" weren't profitable enough.
+Precious items like "pyrite" or "fourrure" weren't profitable enough, so their taxes are less important.

 ### at 0:55 AM
 #### Difficulty increased